samtools/htslib/samples/DEMO.md

 read and write.

 Qtask_ordered - This application showcases the use of queues and threads for custom processing.
-In this, alignments in input file are updated with GC ratio on a custom aux tag.
-The processing may occur in any order and the result is retrieved in same order as it was queued and saved to disk.
+Alignments in input file are updated with their GC ratio on a custom aux tag.
+The processing may occur in any order but the result is retrieved in same order as it was queued and saved to disk.

 Qtask_unordered - This application showcases the use of queues and threads for custom processing.
-In this, alignments in input files are split to different files for requested regions.
-The processing may occur in any order and results may appear in the order completion of processing.
+The count of bases and GC ratio are calculated and displayed.
+The order of counting is irrelevant and hence ordered retrieval is not used.

 ## Building the sample apps